-In spite of their long agricultural history, crop for wheat, the vast majority of which is growing lentils is not without its challenges.
+In spite of their long agricultural history, growing lentils is not without its challenges.
 Cultivated lentils are not very competitive, says Roberts.
 Insects, disease, and weeds can require a substantial application of chemicals.
-Some major competitors, such as dog fennel (stinkweed), are farming of lentils is a particular challenge, relying wheat crop, thus alleviating the need for other on cultivation and rotation with more competi-

-Legume breeders such as USDA geneticist George Vandemark, who recently took over WSU's lentil breeding program from Fred Muehlbauer, search for disease resistance genes and other favorable traits in the large collection of both wild and domestic lentils curious given that it is such an ancient crop and maintained by the Western Regional Plant Introduction Station at WSU.
-Curator Clarice The earliest evidence of lentils as part of Coyner is in charge of over 2,000 accessions of wild and domesticated lentils gathered from
+Some major competitors, such as dog fennel (stinkweed), are even developing resistance to herbicide.
+Organic farming of lentils is a particular challenge, relying on cultivation and rotation with more competitive crops such as alfalfa.
+Legume breeders such as USDA geneticist George Vandemark, who recently took over WSU's lentil breeding program from Fred Muehlbauer, search for disease resistance genes and other favorable traits in the large collection of both wild and domestic lentils maintained by the Western Regional Plant Introduction Station at WSU.
+Curator Clarice Coyner is in charge of over 2,000 accessions of wild and domesticated lentils gathered from around the world.

-Coyner is working with Vandemark on in the Middle East is illustrated by the ancient screening the core collection of lentils, made biblical story of Esau, who sold his birthright to up of 287 accessions.
-They managed to ascribe a market class to about 150 of them, from which Although they complement other protein sources, such as pork and duck, lentils are delis available in each market class.
+Coyner is working with Vandemark on screening the core collection of lentils, made up of 287 accessions.
+They managed to ascribe a market class to about 150 of them, from which they extracted DNA, assessing how much diversity is available in each market class.

-Market classes are essentially broad classifications, mainly Turkish red, Eston, and
+Market classes are essentially broad classifications, mainly Turkish red, Eston, and Pardina.

-Curiously (and this may be open to debate) the least-flavorful lentil, the large-seeded green, is the most commonly available in our domestic market, which may have something to do with
+Curiously (and this may be open to debate) the least-flavorful lentil, the large-seeded green, is the most commonly available in our domestic market, which may have something to do with their level of familiarity.

-Some specialty grocery stores and large of curried lentils she'd prepared earlier.
-Sweet food co-ops carry several varieties of lentils, such as the Pardinas.
+Some specialty grocery stores and large food co-ops carry several varieties of lentils, such as the Pardinas.
 Pardinas are closest to the gastronomically famous Le Puy green lentil of France.
 Le Puy lentils have their own appellation d'origine, a strict quality standard awarded by the French government.
 Pardinas are close, but not the same, says Vandemark.
 For some reason their DNA fingerprint differs considerably.
 He hasn't figured it out yet.
 Your taste buds, however, will find them much the same.